davidji99/terraform-provider-herokux/docs/resources/postgres_data_link.md

 that are on Postgres version 9.4 and above.
 Data Links is not available on hobby tier databases.

 When you delete the remote data store, or the remote date store moves to another host (e.g. Postgres failover), the data link will not be updated.
-This means you will need to `taint` the existing `herokux_data_link` resource and `apply` to recreate the resource.
+This means you will need to `taint` the existing `herokux_postgres_data_link` resource and `apply` to recreate the resource.

 When you reset the local database with the command like `heroku pg:reset`, the data link information will also be reset.